Werner Vogels Hands Out Newspapers at His Final Re:Invent Keynote. The Man Who Built the Cloud Isn't Done Teaching.

 The Newspaper on Your Seat

 The choice feels intentional.
-Vogels spent twenty years explaining cloud computing to audiences wanting quick takeaways.
-He gave them something richer.
-A philosophy of building systems that scale.
-Principles outlasting any individual product.
+Vogels spent fourteen years explaining cloud computing to audiences wanting quick takeaways.
+He gave them something richer—a philosophy of building systems that scale, principles outlasting any individual product.

 "You build it, you run it."
 "APIs are forever."
 "Eventually consistent."
 These phrases entered industry vocabulary because Vogels repeated them until they stuck.